whitneyburton/portfolios/students/1511/heidi-hoopes/20160428-heidi-hoopes-m3.md

 ### Projects

-The only team project this module is The Pivot, and I did not participate long enough to be graded, but before left, was working as my group's team lead.
+The only team project this module is The Pivot, and I did not participate long enough to be graded, but before left, was working as my group's project manager.

 ## Community